-The Man of my Life (L'homme de sa vie) (2007)
+The Man of My Life (2007)

 The Man of My Life has a hard time working up much beyond its visual prettiness.

 All too often, though, characters bandy about platitudes like they're tennis balls...or shout for no reason.

 A sumptuously illustrated but shallow fable of the grass-is-greener conflict between freedom and commitment.